 5. Cariappa Memorial Park

-One of the most popular parks of Bangalore is Cariappa Memorial Park, coving an area of almost 22 acres of land.
-It is open throughout the weekend.
-However, timings are different for the weekends.
-Established in 1996, this was built in honour of Indian Army Officer, Marshall KM Cariappa.
-Circled with greenery around, it has a small waterfall within the area attracting different species of birds.
+One of the most popular parks of Bangalore is Cariappa Memorial Park, spanning an area of almost 22 acres of land.
+Established in 1996, the park was built in honour of Indian Army Officer, Marshall KM Cariappa.
+Encircled with greenery around, it has a small waterfall within the area attracting different species of birds.
 If you are a bird lover, there is no way that you can is this place.

 The garden city of India, Bangalore, is a perfect getaway for travellers who love nature and who love to stay within a green environment.
 So visit Bangalore and experience how fresh you feel amongst the trees.
-Visit Bangalore, for all you need to know about nature, is there in the garden city of India.
+Which amongst these are your favorite parks and garden in Bangalore?
+Let us know in the comments below!